Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+* Jun, 2025: I have been awarded the FHEA by Advance HE.
 * Jun, 2025: Our paper "Detecting Beta-Amyloid via Cross-Modal Knowledge Distillation from PET to MRI" has been accepted by the 29th UK Conference on Medical Image Understanding and Analysis (MIUA 2025).
 * May, 2025: Our paper "A SUMO-Based Digital Twin for Evaluation of Conventional and Electric Vehicle Networks" has been accepted by the IEEE ECCE Europe 2025 conference.
 * Apr, 2025: We have attend the [National Showcase Event](http://ming2liu.github.io/files/NC.jpg) to demonstrate our app development as part of the SFI National Challenge Call Project BOHEMIAN.